Thursday 21 May 2020

 That’s right.
 Although most of the prominent items in the Burton Collection are now thankfully out on permanent display, some still remain in storage.
-These include many black and white photos of the Burton during their later years in Trieste, most of Letchford’s paintings, including the large portrait of Burton in fencing gear; Burton’s Murshid’s Diploma in the Kadiri Order of Suﬁsm, which has recently been translated; the Islamic talisman and a lot of black and white photographs of the Burtons in Trieste in the 1880s.
+These include most of Albert Letchford’s paintings, including the large portrait of Burton in fencing gear; Burton’s Murshid’s Diploma in the Kadiri Order of Suﬁsm, which has recently been translated; the Islamic talisman and many black and white photographs of the Burtons in Trieste.
 We also have a small yet charming framed manuscript by Burton in gold ink on blue paper, which hung above Burton’s bed reading “This also will pass” in Persian.

 Our long-term aim is to include a few of these more smaller items to the Study Gallery display, Burton’s Persian manuscript, his recently translated talisman and freshly translated Arabic diploma being the main contenders.
 The enormous 7ft portrait of Burton in fencing gear by Albert Letchford, which is too tall for the Study Gallery, will hopefully go out on display again next year, for the first time in over two decades as part of a main gallery exhibition celebrating 200 years since the birth of the legendary polymath.

 And finally, what is your favourite item in the Burton Collection?

 This is of course a difficult question, in that, I have recently developed an obsession for the talisman and ancient inscribed microcrystalline variants of quartz in general!
 So, I can’t deny the fact that, at the moment, the talisman is still my favourite.